 Do I need to be really fit to join?

 No, you need to be able to jog for around 30 minutes to keep up with other runners on club nights, but you do not have to be super fit or fast!
 Hopefully by running with us regularly you can build up your fitness.

 What is the situation with COVID-19?
 Are activities still taking place?

 We are currently running in small groups on Thursday nights following government guidelines and practising social distancing where necessary.
+This requires members to sign up in advance to control numbers.
 We are also running some virtual competitions.